ProfessorKolodziej/cm523-assignment-template/README.md

-Other modifications include simplifying the output from Webpack to errors only so students aren't wading through a pile of success messages to find out if their build has successfully deployed to Github Pages.
+Other modifications include simplifying the output from Webpack to errors only so students aren't wading through a pile of success messages to find out if their build has successfully deployed to Github Pages and adding HTML5 linting.

 **Static Site Boilerplate Documentation:** [https://docs.staticsiteboilerplate.com/](https://docs.staticsiteboilerplate.com/)